Pocasset, Massachusetts

 The village of Pocasset is a census-designated place (CDP) in the town of Bourne in Barnstable County, Massachusetts, United States, located on Buzzards Bay.
 The population was 2,851 at the 2010 census.

 Geography

 Pocasset is located in the southwestern part of the town of Bourne.
-It is bordered to the north by the villages of Bourne and Monument Beach, to the east by the Massachusetts Route 28 highway; to the south by the village of Cataumet and Red Brook Pond and Red Brook Harbor; and to the west by the northern end of Buzzards Bay.
+It is bordered to the north by the villages of Bourne and Monument Beach, to the east by Route 28; to the south by the village of Cataumet and Red Brook Pond and Red Brook Harbor; and to the west by the northern end of Buzzards Bay.